brianglass/anastasis/files/tues1mc.md

 Ode 7.
 Irmos

 The fire did not touch or trouble your youths in the furnace, O Saviour.
-Then the three, as from one mouth, hymned and blessed you, saying, Â‘Blessed is the God of our fathersÂ’.
+Then the three, as from one mouth, hymned and blessed you, saying, ‘Blessed is the God of our fathers’.

 ****